Beyond Jailbreak: Unveiling Risks in LLM Applications Arising from Blurred Capability Boundaries: Discussion

 \subsection{Reproducibility}

-We will open-source the scripts used in our experiments\footnote{https://anonymous.4open.science/r/nn4cz2wez4x7865n44}.
+We will open-source the scripts used in our experiments\footnote{https://github.com/sy-yunyi/LLMApp-Eval}.
 This includes the scripts for collecting LLM applications from different platforms and the LLM Judge script.
 Moreover, we will publish all the prompts we used to facilitate the reproducibility of our work.
 Finally, we will open-source the application metadata we collected from Coze, AgentBuilder, and Poe to encourage further research.